 - A description of the likely consequences of the personal data breach; and

-- A description of the measures taken or proposed to be taken to deal with the breach and mitigate any possible effects
+- A description of the measures taken to deal with the breach and mitigate any possible effects

-A personal data which is likely to result in a “high risk” to the rights and freedoms of individuals, requires organisations to notify those concerned directly and “without undue delay”.
-One example of such as breach could be the loss of customer details which leaves individuals open to identity theft. the Failure to notify a personal data breach when required could result in a significant fine of up to €10 million or 2 per cent of your global turnover.
+A personal data breach that is likely to result in a “high risk” to the rights and freedoms of individuals, requires organisations to notify those concerned directly and “without undue delay”.
+One example of such a breach could be the loss of customer details which leaves individuals open to identity theft.
+Failure to notify when required could result in a significant fine of up to €10 million or 2% of your global turnover.

 5. You must take a “risk-based” approach

-Certain pieces of personal data can be considered more high risk (or more valuable in the eyes of a cyber criminal), and as such not all data will need to be protected in the exact same way.
-Not only will organisations need to know their data, they will also need to decide how exactly to protect based on how it stored and processes, and the risk it could pose to the concerned individuals.
-When conducting a data audit you may find it necessary to move, delete, encrypt or block certain pieces of personal data.
-The ability to do this proactively, as well as keep detailed records of your decisions and activities, will be key in achieving GDPR compliance.
+Certain pieces of personal data can be considered more high risk (or more valuable in the eyes of a cybercriminal).
+As such not all data will need the same level of protection.
+Not only will organisations need to know their data they will also need to decide how exactly to protect it.
+This will depend on how you store and process it, and the level of risk it could pose to concerned individuals.
+When conducting a data audit you may need to move, delete, encrypt or block certain pieces of personal data.
+The ability to do this proactively, and keep detailed records of your decisions and activities, will be key to compliance.

 Achieving compliance will require a concentrated effort across the whole organisation.
-Although there is some confusion on who bears responsibility for GDPR, it really will involve multiple parties working together because data is critical for so many.
-Key people involved could include, depending on your organisation’s structure, the Data Protection Officer, the Chief Data Officer, Chief Information Officer, Chief Information Security Officer and senior leadership from departments such as HR and Marketing.
-The board will also need to understand the implications of the GDPR and why it is necessary to make enhancements – which may involve some financial outlay.
+Although there is some confusion on who bears responsibility for GDPR, it will likely involve multiple parties.
+Key people involved could include, the Data Protection Officer, the Chief Data Officer, Chief Information Officer, Chief Information Security Officer and senior leadership from departments such as HR and Marketing.
+It will depend on your organisation’s structure.
+The board will also need to understand the implications of the GDPR and why it’s necessary to make changes – which could involve financial outlay.

 Even though the UK is planning to leave the EU, organisations will still need to comply with the GDPR when data passes through the EU, even if they have no influence on its direction.
 Furthermore, the UK plans to continue to apply the regulation by transferring into UK law through a new Data Protection Bill, so waiting to implement GDPR principles within your organisation would not be a wise move.